7 Weekend Getaways from Boston

 What I loved best:

-My room for two days, flooded with natural light, had hardwood floors, nice artwork, and a luxurious king bed dressed in crisp linens, along with thoughtful touches (plush robes, local artisan bath products, and a well-stocked minibar).
+We celebrated our anniversary.
+Our room for two days had natural light, hardwood floors, nice artwork, and a luxurious king bed.
+I appreciated the plush robes, local artisan bath products, and a well-stocked minibar.
 For extra pampering, I recommend asking for a room with a clawfoot tub.

 To book, check availability or prices for Boardman House Inn.